core-wg/yang-cbor/draft-ietf-core-sid-latest.md

     }
     description
       "A schema-node path string for use in the
        YANG SID registry.
-This string format follows the rules for an instance-identifier, as defined in RFC 7951, except that no predicates are allowed.
+This string additionally follows the following rules:

+       o  The leftmost (top-level) data node name is always in the namespace-qualified form.
+       o  Any subsequent schema node name is in the namespace-qualified form if the node is defined in a module other than its parent node, and the simple form is used otherwise.
+No predicates are allowed.

-       This format is intended to support the YANG 1.1 ABNF for a schema node identifier, except module names are used instead of prefixes, as specified in RFC 7951.";
+       This format is intended to support the YANG 1.1 ABNF for a schema node identifier, except module names are used instead of prefixes.";
     reference
       "RFC 7950, The YANG 1.1 Data Modeling Language;
-       Section 6.5: Schema Node Identifier;
+       Section 6.5: Schema Node Identifier;";
-       RFC 7951, JSON Encoding of YANG Data;
-       Section 6.11: The instance-identifier type";
   }

   rc:yang-data sid-file {